Hiss Golden Messenger: History

 The band was formed by Michael Carrington "M.C."
 Taylor and Scott Hirsch, following the dissolution of their previous band, the alternative country group The Court and Spark.
 Hiss Golden Messenger's early recordings were released through Taylor's own label, "Heaven & Earth Magic Recording Company."

 The band's debut album, Country Hai East Cotton, was released in 2009 via Taylor's label in a limited edition of 500.
 This was followed by their international debut album, Bad Debt, in 2010, released via Black Maps.
 The band's third album, Poor Moon, was released in 2012 via North Carolina–based "Paradise of Bachelors", and received positive reviews.
 The band's fourth album, Haw, was released on April 2, 2013.

 Hiss Golden Messenger performing live in December, 2018.

 Hiss Golden Messenger was signed to Merge in April 2014 and released their fifth album and Merge label debut, Lateness of Dancers on September 9, 2014.
 They have gone on to release four additional full-length records via Merge, as well as remastered versions of Bad Debt, Poor Moon, and Haw.

 Their 2019 album Terms of Surrender received a nomination for Best Americana Album at the 63rd Annual Grammy Awards.

-In 2021 the band was inter alia part of the Newport Folk Festival in July.
+In July 2021, the band participated in the Newport Folk Festival.